If you’re reading this, you might be in need of some motivation to lose weight.

 And you’d be right.

 However, making drastic changes is HARD.
-Especially when those changes will often leave us sore, stiff, and with minor aches and pains.
+Especially when those changes will often leave you sore and stiff.
 (I’m referring to the delayed onset muscle soreness that comes from weight training).

-So when starting out, you want to make sure you’re as successful as possible as soon as possible.
+So when starting out, you want to make sure you’re successful as soon as possible.

 Going to the gym twice per week is doable for most.